bifurcationkit/MultiParamContinuation.jl/docs/src/tutorials/tutorials.md

 Depth = 1
 ```

-In this tutorial, we continue solutions (equilibria, Hopf points, periodic orbits) as function of to free parameters:
+In this tutorial, we continue solutions (equilibria, Hopf points, periodic orbits) as function of two free parameters:

 ```@contents
 Pages = ["ode/abc.md"]